mantidproject/documents/Design/MantidImaging/MantidImaging_general.md

 - PyCharm
   - Picks up the tests and provides all around very good utilities for development

+For creating the GUI `.ui` files with pre-made layouts QtDesigner 5 should be used.

 Visualisation of the images and to compare results or do analysis I recommend [fiji](https://fiji.sc/).

 Visualisation of the reconstructed volume can be done with [Avizo](http://www.fei-software-center.com/avizo/packagedownload-ac2ae0df/).